manpreet-compro/s3-pit-restore/README.md

 - items - list the folders which will be restored.
 Multiple folders/files can be passed

 - delimiter
-	- The list-object-versions method would not return any files that had a delimiter string in it.
+	- Files would not be fetched from s3 if the file path had a delimiter string in it.
 	- If empty string is passed, list-object-versions method works normally.

 - ignoreList